Fernet-Branca: History

-Fernet-Branca was formulated in Milan in 1845 by a self-taught herbalist, Bernardino Branca, who with his sons set up a business to manufacture and sell it.
-It was marketed as a pick-me-up and as a cure for worms, for fever, for cholera and for menstrual pain.
+Fernet-Branca was formulated in Milan, Italy, in 1845 by a self-taught herbalist, Bernardino Branca, who with his sons set up a business to manufacture and sell it.
+It was marketed as a pick-me-up and as a cure for worms, for fever, for cholera, and for menstrual pain.
 From 1886 the company published annual calendars with works by well-known artists.
 The eagle-and-globe logo was designed in 1893 by Leopoldo Metlicovitz.

 The company began exporting to Argentina in 1907, and in 1925 established a distillery in Buenos Aires.
 In the United States the drink became popular after the passage of prohibition laws in 1919, as it was sold in pharmacies as a medicinal product.
-By 1936 Branca had set up a branch office in Tribeca, New York to satisfy American demand.
+By 1936, Branca had set up a branch office in Tribeca, New York, to satisfy American demand.
 Production in the United States peaked at 60,000 cases in 1960.

 Formulation

-Fernet-Branca is produced according to the original recipe.
-It is made from 27 herbs and other ingredients; its complete formula is a trade secret.
-Sources have reported that its recipe includes chinese rhubarb, aloe ferox (bitter aloe), cinchona, chocolate, quinine and angelica.
-The Branca Distillery states on its web site that the drink contains "Rhubarb from China, Gentian from France, Galanga from India or from Sri Lanka, (and) Chamomile from Europe [or] Argentina", as well as linden (tiliae flos), iris, saffron, zedoary, myrrh and cinchona.
+Fernet-Branca is produced according to the original recipe of 1845.
+It is made from 27 herbs and other ingredients; the exact formula is a trade secret.
+Sources have reported that its recipe includes Chinese rhubarb, Aloe ferox (bitter aloe), cinchona, chocolate, quinine, and angelica.
+According to the Branca website, the drink contains " ... rhubarb from China, gentian from France, galanga from India or from Sri Lanka, (and) chamomile from Europe [or] Argentina", as well as linden (Tiliae flos), iris, saffron, zedoary, myrrh, and cinchona.

 Fernet-Branca has a higher alcohol content, at 39%, and lower sugar content than most other amari.
 It is aged in oak barrels for a year.

-The manufacturer also offers a sweeter, mint-flavored liqueur, Branca Menta.
+The manufacturer also offers a sweeter, mint-flavoured liqueur, Branca Menta.

 Consumption

-Fernet-Branca is often consumed neat as a digestif, typically served in a cordial glass, or as a mixing component (usually supportive and not as the primary ingredient) in cocktails such as the "Toronto", the "Fanciulli" and the "Hanky Panky".
+Fernet-Branca is often consumed neat as a digestif, or as a mixing component (usually supportive and not as the primary ingredient) in cocktails such as the Toronto.

-In Argentina, Bolivia, Paraguay and Uruguay, fernet con coca—Fernet-Branca with Coca-Cola—is a popular drink.
-The cocktail is popular in Argentina, with some statistics reporting that the country consumes more than 75% of all fernet produced globally.
+In Argentina fernet con coca – Fernet-Branca with Coca-Cola – is a popular drink.
+Some sources report that over 75% of all fernet produced worldwide is consumed there.

-In the US it has been referred to as "The Bartender’s Handshake".
-Some 35% of all Fernet-Branca imported into the US is reportedly consumed in San Francisco.
+In the United States it has been referred to as "The Bartender's Handshake".
+It's estimated that 35% of all Fernet-Branca imported into the United States is consumed in San Francisco.